NEXT HULF TALK: Saturday 27th November 2021, 2-5pm

 With the exception of St Mary’s, these venues are all a pleasant five-minute walk apart down the High Street.
 St Mary’s is a longer but beautiful walk or short drive.

-All the events at our Festival are FREE to make it affordable for everyone.
+All the events at our main Festival are FREE to make it affordable for everyone.
 So just come along on the day – no advance booking required.

 Save your money to buy our authors’ books!
 Please try to buy at least one book on the day as a thank-you to those who have given their time voluntarily to make this event free for you to attend.